zhuxinqimac/PS-SC/README.md

 has no W space duplication as in stylegan.

 ## Generation
-We can generate random images or traversals based on a pretrained model pkl using the following code:
+We can generate random images, traversals or gifs based on a pretrained model pkl using the following code:
 ```
 CUDA_VISIBLE_DEVICES=0 \